-Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in communities north of Berkeley should know about it.
+Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in in the East Bay should know about it.
 While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is inviting.

 Memorial Park toddler playground

 The toddler playground is fenced in, which is a godsend for those juggling a baby and a toddler (Preschoolers tall enough to reach the handle from inside will quickly figure out how to open it).
 The tot playground features two baby bucket swings; sandpit; and a play structure with one curvy slide, one baby slide and climbing steps.

 Memorial Park big kid play ground

 An open playground for kids five and older offers big kid swings, a very tall curly slide, and plenty of equipment to climb on and swing from.
 The swirly slide is exciting for the kids but makes me dizzy when I go on it too many times in a row with my girls.

 Baseball fields serve the adjacent high school, Albany Little League, and occasionally, Bay Area Vintage Base Ball.